oqolarte/oblong/content/project/imbentori.md

 1. fm static is a bandwidth a lot of negative feedback.
 1. the blue screen of death is a huge turn-off.
 1. you think it's petrichor, but really it's vitriol.
+1. the world stinks in mysterious ways.
+1. although the world is full of art, life sometimes is but a fart.
+1. i did not mind to change my socks; zero neatness nets zero fucks.
+1. diamond extraction, *and other hoar ore stories*

 [^maze]: "technically speaking, labyrinths only have a single path, and (minotaurs aside) are fairly easy to navigate (as opposed to mazes